-Endpoint Statistical Analysis Methods Secondary Ratio of confirmed severe COVID-19 illness per 1000 person-years of follow-up in participants without evidence of infection before vaccination for the active vaccine group to the placebo group Ratio of confirmed severe COVID-19 illness per 1000 person-years of follow-up for the active vaccine group to the placebo group These secondary efficacy objectives will be evaluated after the primary objectives are met.
-The analysis will be based on the evaluable efficacy population and the all-available efficacy population.
+Endpoint Statistical Analysis Methods Third and fourth: Ratios of confirmed severe COVID-19 illness from 7 days and from 14 days after the second dose per 1000 person-years of follow-up in participants without evidence of infection (prior to 7 days or 14 days after receipt of the second dose) for the active vaccine group to the placebo group Fifth and sixth: Ratios of confirmed severe COVID-19 illness from 7 days and from 14 days after the second dose per 1000 person-years of follow-up in participants with and without evidence of infection (prior to 7 days or 14 days after receipt of the second dose) for the active vaccine group to the placebo group These secondary efficacy objectives will be evaluated sequentially in the order specified above after the primary objectives are met.
+The analysis will be based on the evaluable efficacy population and the all- available efficacy population.
 The analysis methodology used for the primary efficacy endpoints will be applied for the analysis of the above secondary efficacy endpoints.
-The following secondary efficacy endpoints will be evaluated descriptively with 95% CIs.
-Ratio of confirmed COVID-19 illness (according to the CDC-defined symptoms) per 1000 person-years of follow-up in participants without evidence of infection before vaccination for the active vaccine group to the placebo group Ratio of confirmed COVID-19 illness (according to the CDC-defined symptoms) per 1000 person-years of follow-up in participants with and without evidence of infection before vaccination for the active vaccine group to the placebo group VE = $100 \times (1 - IRR)$ will be estimated with confirmed COVID-19 illness according to the CDC-defined symptoms after 7 days after the last dose.
+The following secondary efficacy endpoints for COVID-19 illness according to CDC-defined symptoms will be evaluated descriptively with 95% CIs.
+Ratios of confirmed COVID-19 illness (according to the CDC-defined symptoms) from 7 days and from 14 days after the second dose per 1000 person-years of follow-up in participants without evidence of infection (prior to 7 days or 14 days after receipt of the second dose) for the active vaccine group to the placebo group Ratios of confirmed COVID-19 illness (according to the CDC-defined symptoms) from 7 days and from 14 days after the second dose per 1000 person-years of follow-up in participants with and without evidence of infection (prior to 7 days or 14 days after receipt of the second dose) for the active vaccine group to the placebo group VE = $100 \times (1 - IRR)$ will be estimated with confirmed COVID-19 illness according to the CDC-defined symptoms from 7 days or from 14 days after the second dose.
 The 2-sided 95% CI for VE will be derived using the Clopper-Pearson method as described by Agresti.
-9 Missing efficacy data will not be imputed.
+10 Missing efficacy data will not be imputed.